Ge0rg3/flask-parameter-validation/README.md

 Using the data provided through parameters, docstrings, and Flask route registrations, Flask Parameter Validation can generate API Documentation in various formats.
 To make this easy to use, it comes with a `Blueprint` and the output and configuration options below:
 #### OpenAPI 3.1.0
+* `FPV_OPENAPI_ENABLE: bool = False`: Whether to enable OpenAPI Generation for this app, may generate warnings, as certain `Parameter` arguments are not able to be converted to OpenAPI/JSON Schema.
-* `FPV_OPENAPI_BASE: dict`: The base [OpenAPI Object](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#openapi-object) that will be populated with a generated [Paths Object](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#paths-object).
+* `FPV_OPENAPI_BASE: dict = {"openapi": None}`: The base [OpenAPI Object](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#openapi-object) that will be populated with a generated [Paths Object](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#paths-object).
 Must be set to enable the blueprints.
 Alternatively, the standalone Paths Object can be retrieved anytime through the `generate_openapi_paths_object()` method.

 #### Non-standard Format
 * `FPV_DOCS_SITE_NAME: str`: Your site's name, to be displayed in the page title, default: `Site`